denji/nginx-tuning/README.md

 /etc/init.d/nginx reload|restart
 ```

-You can test this configuration with `tsung` and when you are satisfied with result you can hit `Ctrl+C` because it can run for hours.
+You can test this configuration with `tsung` and when you are satisfied with the result you can hit `Ctrl+C` because it can run for hours.

 Increase The Maximum Number Of Open Files (`nofile` limit) – Linux
 -----------------------------------------------

-Two ways to raise the nofile/max open files/file descriptors/file handles limit for NGINX in RHEL/CentOS 7+.
+There are two ways to raise the nofile/max open files/file descriptors/file handles limit for NGINX in RHEL/CentOS 7+.
-With NGINX running, checking current limit on master process
+With NGINX running, check the current limit on the master process

     $ cat /proc/$(cat /var/run/nginx.pid)/limits | grep open.files
     Max open files            1024                 4096                 files